docker/docs/engine/getstarted/step_two.md

 Docker Engine provides the core Docker technology that enables images and containers.
-As the last step in your installation, you ran the `docker run hello-world` command.
+As the last step in your installation, you ran the `docker container run hello-world` command.
 The command you ran had three parts.

 ![Container Explainer](tutimg/container_explainer.png)